sanchitdilipjain/serverless-kubernetes-fargate/docs/index.md

 ***Setting up***

 - Deploy EKS on AWS Fargate
-  - Below command will deploy a EKS cluster named demo-cluster with Fargate enabled.
-It will take roughly 15-20 minutes to completely deploy the cluster so hold on until the process finish.
+  - Below command will deploy an EKS cluster named demo-cluster with Fargate enabled.
+It will take roughly 15-20 minutes to completely deploy the cluster so hold on until the process finishes.

         eksctl create cluster --name demo-cluster --version 1.18 --region us-east-2 --fargate --alb-ingress-access
   - A deeper look into the command we ran above:
     - name: specify the name of the cluster you want example demo-cluster
     - region: AWS region you want to deploy the cluster example us-west-2
     - fargate: it will create a Fargate profile, which is used to run pods as Fargate tasks and this profile has permission to the default and kube-system namespaces
-    - ALB ingress access: EKS on Fargate only supports the ALB and this falg will enable few configuration required to deployed ALB to work with Fargate.
+    - ALB ingress access: EKS on Fargate only supports the ALB and this flag will enable few configurations required to deployed ALB to work with Fargate.
-  - If everything is green then you will see below output:
+  - If everything is green then you will see the below output:
     - EKSCTL command output
       <br><img src="images/image.png" class="inline"/>